prixladi/contentium/README.md

 Example expp is running here - [https://contentium.vercel.app/](https://contentium.vercel.app/).

 **Contentium** is a project you can use for creating sites with search engine optimalized, server side rendered/generated content that is written in markdown files.
-The project uses [Next.js](https://nextjs.org/) as the main framework, [mdx](https://mdxjs.com/) to render markdown, [Prism.js](https://prismjs.com/) for code highlights, and [Tailwind CSS](https://tailwindcss.com/) for styles.
+This project uses [Next.js](https://nextjs.org/) as the main framework, [mdx](https://mdxjs.com/) to render markdown, [Prism.js](https://prismjs.com/) for code highlights, and [Tailwind CSS](https://tailwindcss.com/) for styles.

 Content is generated from the `./data` folder that is the root of the project.
 The folder contains `settings.json` file that contains the basic settings for a site.